-Monsoonal Dynamics and Rainfall Extremes in Salem (1984–2024): A Climate Variability Perspective
+Monsoonal Dynamics and Rainfall Extremes in Salem insights from a Climate Variability Perspective

 Abstract

 A 40-year analysis (1984–2024) of rainfall in Salem, Tamil Nadu, reveals a strong monsoonal influence and marked inter-annual variability.
 Annual rainfall totals peaked at approximately 1250 mm (2022) and dipped as low as ~420 mm (2014), reflecting extreme wet and dry years.
 While no clear long-term trend emerges, recent decades show increased frequency of extremes.
 Monthly data highlight October–November (Northeast Monsoon) as the wettest period (October ≈150 mm), while January–February remains the driest (~10–15 mm).
 Seasonal analysis shows that the Southwest Monsoon (June–September) and Northeast Monsoon (October–December) contribute ~35% and ~33% of the annual total, respectively, with summer and winter contributing ~22% and ~10%.
 These fluctuations carry major implications for watershed management, underscoring the need for high storage during wet years and resilient planning during droughts.
 The observed variability and frequency of extreme events are consistent with climate change projections indicating intensified monsoon rains and more prolonged dry spells.
 Understanding these patterns is therefore crucial for sustainable water resource planning and climate adaptation in the region.